R\'enyi security framework against coherent attacks applied to decoy-state QKD: Details of the Numerical Algorithm

 with

 and

 \end{theorem} \begin{widetext} \begin{proof} \cref{eq:diffGBasic} is a simple application of the chain rule on $\log$.
 The term $\dd\theta$ requires more work.

 On line one we used~\cref{lem:matrixAnaylticDiffTrace} to take the derivative of $\pow_\alpha$.
 On line two we applied~\cref{thrm:matrixAnaylticDiff,def:matrixAnaylticDiffMap} to take the derivative of $\pow_{\frac{1}{\alpha}}$.
-On line three, we combined both traces into one (which defines the inner product), and applied the dual maps of $\ZMap$ and $\pow'_{\frac{1}{\alpha}}$.
-Finally, for the last line, we used the facts that $\pow'_{\frac{1}{\alpha}}$ and $\ZMap$ are self-dual, and that $\ZMap \circ \pow_{\alpha-1} \circ \ZMap = \pow_{\alpha-1} \circ \ZMap$. \end{proof} \end{widetext}
+On line three, we combined both traces into one (which defines the inner product), and applied the dual maps of $\hat{\ZMap}$ and $\pow'_{\frac{1}{\alpha}}$.
+Finally, for the last line, we used the facts that $\pow'_{\frac{1}{\alpha}}$ and $\hat{\ZMap}$ are self-dual, and that $\hat{\ZMap} \circ \pow_{\alpha-1} \circ \hat{\ZMap} = \pow_{\alpha-1} \circ \hat{\ZMap}$. \end{proof} \end{widetext}

-As of now, we did not include \(\GMap\) into \(\renObj_\alpha\) like in the main text, see \cref{cor:Fixed-length security lower bnd halpha}.
+Again, we did not include \(\GMap\) into \(\renObjNoG_\alpha\) like in the main text, see \cref{cor:Fixed-length security lower bnd halpha}.
 We also did not include the additional transformation to Choi states as in \cref{eq:defn galpha}.
 Both cases can be included by an affine map.

-Moreover, to ensure the existence of the derivative similar to \cite{winick_reliable_2018}, we need to include perturbations that can also be formulated as affine maps.
-Hence, we state the following theorem inserting arbitrary affine maps into \(\renObj_{\alpha}\).
+Most importantly, to ensure the existence of the derivative similar to \cite{winick_reliable_2018}, we need to include perturbations that can also be formulated as affine maps.
+This will result in the definition of \(\GMapDelta\) shown earlier in \cref{def:renObj perturbed} for our convexity proofs.
+Hence, we state the following theorem inserting arbitrary affine maps into \(\renObjNoG_{\alpha}\).

 \begin{theorem} Let $\alpha \in (1,\infty]$, $\rho_Q \in \dop{\leq}(Q)$, and an affine map $\cal{A}: \dop{\leq}(Q) \rightarrow \dop{\leq}(Q)$, then

 \end{theorem} \begin{proof} The gradient follows the same steps as in~\cref{thrm:diffBasic} but with an extra chain rule for $\mathcal{A}$.